-College graduation rates are primarily influenced by three factors: level of student preparation for college; affordability and access to financial aid; and institutional efforts at retention.
+College graduation rates are primarily influenced by three factors: level of student preparation for college; affordability of college and access to financial aid; and institutional efforts at retention.

 College enrollment and high school seniors' plans to attend college are also influenced by a variety of factors, including:

-- the availability of opportunities in the region and in the state
+- availability of opportunities in the region and in the state

 - preparation in high school

 The affordability of higher education has become a serious concern in recent years, as tuition and other costs have risen markedly since 2000, while average family income has stagnated.
 Cost increases are largely due to two serious economic recessions and their attendant decreases in public funding of higher education, though swelling college enrollments -- up an average of 32 percent nationally between 2001 and 2011 -- are also a factor.